March 13, 2026

 Step 3: Take the MCAT

-Step 4: Apply for Medical School
+Step 4: Apply to Medical School

 Medical schools also often request a video or in-person interview to make their final decisions.